Liga 1 (Peru): Clubs

 The Estadio Nacional is a historic football stadium in Peru.
 It has hosted hundreds of matches since its inauguration in 1952.
 The site of the stadium was originally a stadium that hosted the first matches in La Liga Peruana de fútbol.

 Currently, 18 clubs participate in the Liga 1.
 Of these 18 clubs, only Universitario and Alianza Lima are owners of their home stadiums.
 The remaining 16 clubs are dependent upon the Instituto Peruano del Deporte for their local matches.
 Many clubs however, own their proper training grounds.
-2 clubs operate as Sociedades Anónimas, the equivalent of a public limited company in the United Kingdom; these clubs are Universidad César Vallejo and Sporting Cristal.
+Two clubs operate as Sociedades Anónimas, the equivalent of a public limited company in the United Kingdom; these clubs are Universidad César Vallejo and Sporting Cristal.
 The remaining 14 clubs operate as civil non-profit associations or asociaciónes civiles sin fines de lucro in Spanish.
 4 of these clubs are from the Lima metropolitan area and the remaining clubs make up the 14 teams from the country's interior.
 Prior to the current 18-club Primera División, 14 teams competed in 2008, 12 between 2006 and 2007, and 16 between 2009 and 2018.
 In 1989 and 1990, the Primera División played with a record 44 teams.

 Universitario and Alianza Lima have a clear advantage of titles won over the other clubs in Peru.
-Since 1912, they have won a combined total of 53 Primera División championships of the 111 seasons contested, 27 and 25 respectively.
-Sporting Cristal trails behind with 20 professional era titles since their debut in 1956 and further behind is the traditional Sport Boys having conquered 6 league titles.
+Since 1912, they have won a combined total of 54 Primera División championships of the 109 seasons contested, 29 and 25 respectively.
+Sporting Cristal trails behind with 20 professional era titles since their debut in 1956 and further behind is the traditional Sport Boys having conquered six league titles.
 Universidad de San Martín de Porres challenged the dominance of the Big Three with back-to-back titles in 2007 and 2008 and a third in 2010.
 In addition, Binacional, Melgar, Juan Aurich, and Unión Huaral are the only clubs outside the metropolitan area of Lima to have won a national championship.
 Other noteworthy clubs to have won championships include 4-time winner Deportivo Municipal.

 Universitario is the club with the longest spell in the Primera División, playing since 1928 when they debuted as Federación Universitaria and changing their name to Universitario de Deportes a few years later.
 They are followed by archrivals Alianza Lima who competed in the first edition of the Primera División but were relegated in 1938 and returning a year later for an uninterrupted spell since 1940.
 Melgar is the team with the longest run in the Primera División outside Lima, competing since 1971.

-The oldest club currently participating in the Primera División is Alianza Lima which was founded at the beginning of the turn of the century in 1901.
-The newest club active in the Primera División include Juan Pablo II College.
+The oldest club currently participating in the Primera División is Alianza Lima, which was founded at the beginning of the turn of the century in 1901.
+The newest club active in the Primera División include Cajamarca and Deportivo Moquegua.